Description:

 Let’s build and execute the “clsInputCSVDef” example.

-- Create a new ETL definition called “clsInputCSVDef” and open the definition in designer mode.
+- Create a new ETL definition named “clsInputCSVDef” and open it in designer mode.

 - Drag “clsInputCSV, clsTransformFormatStringToNumber, and clsOutputCSV” steps to the canvas.